9 Ways To Stop Spending Money When Life Is Getting Hard.

 When I have used an accountability partner we committed to calling each other whenever we were tempted to spend money.
 This friend would then talk to me about the emotions I was feeling and help me find a different way to cope.
 And, I would do the same for her.

 I honestly never wanted to both her…..so I really quit spending!!!
 It worked like a charm!

 Having someone who you will hold you accountable will help you stay within budget and stop unnecessary spending.

-You can kick your emotional spending to the curb.
+I hope this helped you learn how to stop emotional shopping.
 Pick a few of these suggestions and start implementing them today!
 The sooner you begin working through these steps, the sooner you will have more money in your wallet!
 You can do it, I believe in you!